Gen Z driving rising demand for cold coffee in Australia

 It found that lattes accounted for almost half of online mentions about coffee, followed by flat whites (15%), cappuccinos (14%), and cold brews (12%).

-While latte’s top spot looks assured indefinitely, cold brews look set to climb to second place in the not-too-distant future — especially if the experience in the United States is any guide.
+While latte’s top spot looks assured indefinitely, cold brews are set to climb to second place in the not-too-distant future — especially if the experience in the United States is any guide.

 Cold coffee sales are booming in the US, where there’s been “a strong tendency towards cold beverages over time”, says Peter Giuliano, the executive director of The Coffee Science Foundation.